 - 3. That the hardship addressed in this section is specifically related to the property, and is the result of unique conditions such as irregular lot shape, size, or natural features and the application of this program, and not from deed restrictions, the actions of the applicant or other similar circumstance; - 4.
 That the design of the project is compatible with other permitted activities in the area and will not cause adverse impacts to adjacent properties or the shoreline environment; - 5.
 That the requested variance permit does not constitute a grant of special privilege not enjoyed by other properties in the area, and is the minimum necessary to afford relief; - 6.
 That the public rights of navigation and use of the shorelines will not be adversely affected, and - 7.
-That the public interest will suffer no substantial detrimental effect. - D. In the granting of all variance permits, consideration shall be given to the cumulative impact of additional requests for like actions in the area such that if variances were granted to other developments in the area where similar circumstances exist the total of the variances shall remain consistent with the policies of RCW 90.58.020 and shall not produce substantial adverse effects on the shoreline environment. - E. Requests for varying the use to which a shoreline area is to be put are not requests for variances, but rather requests for conditional uses.
-Such requests shall be evaluated using the criteria set forth in Section 15.04.180 of this program. - F. Variances from the specific use regulations set forth in this program are prohibited.
+That the public interest will suffer no substantial detrimental effect. - D. In the granting of all variance permits, consideration shall be given to the cumulative impact of additional requests for like actions in the area such that if variances were granted to other developments in the area where similar circumstances exist the total of the variances shall remain consistent with the policies of RCW 90.58.020 and shall not produce substantial adverse effects on the shoreline environment. - E. Variances from the specific use regulations set forth in this program are prohibited.

-15.04.200 Permit Conditions, Expiration, Rescission and Revision.
+16.04.200 Permit Conditions, Expiration, Rescission and Revision.